 Just these lines, my friends …

-I hope you’ll take a few minutes to watch my devotional for the week titled, “Help Us Ship the Nuts Out of Georgia.”
+I hope you’ll take a few minutes to watch my devotional for the week titled, When Justice and Moderation Collide.

 This Sunday in Worship

-In our Spanish-speaking CCH community, Pastor Roldan will be preaching from Exodus 4: 1-7 and his sermon title: More Equipped Than We Think.
+In our Spanish-speaking CCH community, Pastor Roldan will be preaching from James 1:2-4 and his sermon is titled: A Necessary Path.

-- January 16, 2:30 pm – Peaceful March & Program – Gather at Mt.
-Moriah Missionary Baptist Church and in the peaceful tradition of the Civil Rights movement we will make a peaceful march to the Matthews Town Hall, where there will be a brief program at 3 pm.
+- January 15, 2:30 pm – Gather at the Mt.
+Moriah Missionary Baptist Church for an educational activity and then in the peaceful tradition of the Civil Rights movement we will make a peaceful march to the Matthews Town Hall by way of the Crestdale (one of the oldest historically black communities in North Carolina) Heritage Trail.
+At 3:30 pm there will be a brief program on the Town Hall steps.